eightysteele/mapnik-clj/README.md

 ## Mapnik-JNI

-Building Mapnik-JNI requires [Ant](http://ant.apache.org), a Java build tool and [cairomm](http://cairographics.org/cairomm), is a C++ wrapper for the cairo graphics library.
+Building Mapnik-JNI requires [Ant](http://ant.apache.org), a Java build tool and [cairomm](http://cairographics.org/cairomm), a C++ wrapper for the cairo graphics library.

 On Ubuntu you can install Ant and cairomm like this: